Yes, download our Eligibility Guidelines for further details.

 Different institutions have different rules on how inflation should be calculated when costing grants.
 Please use the box provided on the application form to indicate the percentage used to calculate inflation for the non-salary costs.

-For non-salary costs, inflation can either be included in the other salary lines (basic salary, national insurance etc), or separated into a separate line (inflation).
+For salary costs, inflation can be included either in with the other salary lines (basic salary, national insurance etc.), or separated into a separate line (inflation).

-No. Although moderate travel costs for conferences can be requested in our larger grant schemes (e.g. Fellowships) we do not give individual grants to support scientists travelling to conferences.
+No, we do not have a specific grant scheme for this purpose.
+Moderate travel costs for conferences can be requested in our larger grant schemes (e.g. Fellowships).
 Our Scientific Conference grant scheme is to support researchers who are hosting conferences or scientific meetings.

 Other reasons can include the lead applicant changing your role after your initial addition, the application being deleted, or following a link from an older email.
-If you are in any doubt please contact a member of the research team on 0300 111 5555, or firstname.lastname@example.org
+If you are in any doubt please contact a member of the Research Team.

 We appreciate that all institutions have different approval procedures and Alzheimer’s Research UK now requires that an authorised signatory rather than the Head of Department approves the submission of the application.
 The authorised signatory could be someone from the Research or Finance Offices or the Head of Department and should be in line with your institution’s sign off procedure.
 The authorised signatory details do not appear on the application PDF, but are stored electronically.